A Guide to Union Membership Management and Retention: 7 Tips

 You can manage your union’s membership much more effectively if you have accurate information about your members.
 With union management software, you can maintain a comprehensive database with member-related information accessible from one place.

 These membership tools also help you keep contact information for each member fully updated.
-You can also add notes to each member’s profile to note which members might be at-risk or who might be an excellent candidates to join the leadership team.
+You can also add notes to each member’s profile to note which members might be at-risk or who might be excellent candidates to join the leadership team.
+Plus, UnionWare partners with Amazon Web Services, a platform that ensures maximum cybersecurity to protect your members’ data.

 Additionally, you’ll be able to manage committees, keep records of work histories, and track non-members.
 With this suite of features, managing your members will be a breeze.